marinamarl/atypon-assignment/README.md

 4) Right sidebar icons creation

 Day 6:
-1) Sticky header (black only) Note:
+1) fixed header (black only) Note:
 I spend much time trying to figure out a pure css cross browser solution.
-I would have liked to use a pure css solution with the 'sticky' value for the 'position' property.
-However it is not supported for IE and some versions of other browsers such as Edge and Chrome support it only partially. see https://caniuse.com/#search=sticky
+I would have liked to use a pure css solution with the 'fixed' value for the 'position' property.
+However it is not supported for IE and some versions of other browsers such as Edge and Chrome support it only partially. see https://caniuse.com/#search=fixed
 Further, i spend much time trying to find an esc6 solution for handling the window object (the use of 'let') but let can not be defined in the window object (as i understood it).

 Day 7: